jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 <a name="key"></a>
 ###Stages and jobs

 Stages organize input and output as your code is built, deployed, and tested.
 Actual building, deploying, and testing is done by the jobs that a stage contains.

+A job is an execution unit that is contained within a stage.
+There can be multiple jobs within a stage; jobs within a stage run sequentially.
+All jobs within a stage must complete successfully for that stage to complete successfully.
+If a job fails, subsequent jobs within a stage will not run.

 A simple example Pipeline configuration might contain a "Build" stage that takes input from a Git repository and, by running build and test jobs, builds and unit tests a project.
-If the build and test jobs both run successfully, that compiled project would be output to a "Deploy" stage that pushes the application to Bluemix.
+If the build and test jobs both run successfully, that compiled project would be output to a "Deploy" stage that contains a job that pushes the application to Bluemix.

-Jobs run serially within each stage.

 ---
-<a name="manual"></a>
-##Manual deployment from the web IDE

-While you're working in the directory that contains your `manifest.yml file`, you can manually deploy whatever is in the web IDE workspace to Bluemix by using the Play button in the Run Bar.
-Remember: When you deploy with the Run Bar, you deploy the current state of your code in the web IDE.
-Build &amp; Deploy deploys from what is checked into the repository.

-You can configure web IDE manual deployment and Build &amp; Deploy's automatic deployment to use different app names.
-Then, you can use the web IDE deployment for a personal test environment and automatic deployment for a team integration environment.
-Manual deployment launch configurations are saved in the web IDE; you can access them via the dropdown menu in the Run Bar.

-Whether you are using command-line tools or the web IDE, both methods are effective for rapid, solo development.
-You might prefer the added security of having automatic deployment so that you can control what is being pushed.
-By using automatic deployment, you know that the code that is running in the app matches a known state in the repository.
-In contrast, manual deployment deploys whatever is in your working directory when you push.

-<a name="runbar"></a>
-###The Run Bar explained

-![Annotated Run Bar screenshot][7]

-1. **Status area:** See which launch configuration is selected and the deployment status of your app here.
-If your project doesn't contain any launch configurations, click the dropdown menu and then **CREATE NEW** to create one.
-2. **Play button:** Manually deploy your app using the currently selected launch configuration.
-3. **Stop button:** Stop a running application.
-4. **Open URL button:** Open a running application.

----
 <a name="auto"></a>
-##Auto-deployment

-###Overview
+##Deployment using the Bluemix DevOps Services Pipeline

-By default, changes that are delivered to a project's source control repository trigger builds and deployments.
+In a fully configured Pipeline, changes that are delivered to a project's source control repository can trigger builds and deployments.

 **Note**: If you select the **Simple** builder type for a build job, remember that the *build* process will be skipped.
 Your code won't compile; it will be output to the deploy stage as it is.
 If you need both building and deployment, select a builder type other than **Simple**.

+<a name="pipeline_manual"></a>
+###Manually deploying from Pipeline

 You can disable automatic builds that run when changes are pushed to your project.
 To disable automatic builds, when you configure a stage that has a build job, clear the **Automatically build when a change is delivered/pushed** check box on the INPUT tab.
 You can then manually request builds and deploy from the build history page in one of two ways:
   * Drag a build to the box that is under a configured space.
   * Next to a build, click **Deploy to** icon and then select a space that has a deploy job.

+<a name="multi"></a>
+###Multistage deployment

+You can configure Bluemix DevOps Services projects to deploy to multiple Bluemix spaces.
+For example, you might configure three stages: one that deploys to a development space, another that deploys to a staging space, and a third that deploys to a production space.

+If your deployment stages all attempt to use the route specified in your project manifest, there will be a route collision.
+For more information on preventing route collisions when deploying to multiple stages, [see the Manifests section][6].

+By default, every time a build is completed or deploys in the Delivery Pipeline service, a deployment is automatically initiated.
+In later deployer stages, automatic deployment happens when successful build input is available and the preceding stage runs successfully.

 <a name="manifests"></a>
 ###Manifests